nawrockie/ribosensor_wrapper/00README.txt

 The v1.1.2 Infernal executables and the easel miniapps are already installed system-wide at NCBI.
 Login into a Linux computer that runs CentOS 7.

 Add the single token
 infernal
 to the facilities line of your .ncbi_hints file.

+Do not delete any tokens on the line; it does not matter where within the facilities token you add the new token infernal.

-Also add the following line to your .ncbi_hints file, near the bottom: option infernal_version 1.1.2
+Also, add the following line to your .ncbi_hints file, near the bottom: option infernal_version 1.1.2

+Do not delete any option lines that exist, unless they refer to an earlier version of infernal.
+The placement of the new option line among all existing option lines is probably unimportant.

 *****************************************

 To check if you have Infernal, BLAST and the required executables